Nikmch/Secrets/README.md

-# Secrets a basic site where users can register and submit an annonymous secret.
+# Secrets a basic site where users can register and submit an anonymous secret.
 Using node.js and MongoDB.

 Practicing Authentication.
-Each branch has a different type.
+Each branch has a used different method.

 This branch is basic.
 Added mongoose-encrypt npm package